Ghostface Killah Had a Rough Childhood with Disabled Brothers and Criminalities

-Ghostface Killah joined the Wu-Tang Clan at a very young age.
-He had a lot of family problems going on when he became a part of the legendary rap group.
+He had a lot of family problems going on when he became a part of the legendary rap group, consisting of RZA, GZA, Inspectah Deck, U-God, Method Man, Raekwon, Masta Killa, and Cappadonna.

 Growing up under the guidance of a single mother, he was tasked with handling his siblings — especially his two disabled brothers.

 Among those siblings, two of his brothers needed special attention.
-They suffered from muscular dystrophy and were in wheelchairs.
+They suffered from muscular dystrophy and were in wheelchairs

-He helped them when they had to go to the bathroom, helping them get off and on their wheelchairs.
+As the oldest sibling, he helped them when they had to go to the bathroom, helping them get off and on their wheelchairs.

-It wasn’t just his family in his dwelling place, though.
+And it wasn’t just his family in his dwelling place, though.
 15 people shared his small three-bedroom apartment, “going through hell” as he put it.

 He also missed the presence of his father.
 Without him, he was the responsible one.